weichensun/PythonSimpleAPIServer/README.md

 ### Add New Route

 To set route, just need to modify app/route.py and specify route and worker

+to add a route we just simply add

+	self.add({ROUTE}, {WORKER_MODULE})

+under set_route method

 ### Route Settings